This post may contain affiliate links. Please read my Privacy Policy & Disclosures for more information.

 Alternatively, you could weigh down the peppers with a glass weight designed especially for fermenting.

-After a week or two, the liquid should be cloudy, the sign of lactic acid bacteria proliferating, and the ferment should taste delightfully sour/tart.
-Now we’re ready to blend the peppers into your lacto-fermented hot sauce!
+After a week or two, the liquid should be cloudy.
+This is a sign of lactic acid bacteria proliferating.
+At this point, the ferment should taste delightfully sour and tart.

 Carefully blend the chiles and brine into a velvety red puree.